Asteriornis: Discovery and naming

 Asteriornis is based on specimen NHMM 2013 008, held in the Maastricht Natural History Museum (Dutch: Natuurhistorisch Museum Maastricht), which consists of an almost complete skull and fragments of leg bones and a radius.
 It was retrieved from four blocks of sediment found at the CBR-Romontbos quarry near Eben-Emael in the Maastricht Formation of Belgium, and was first unearthed in 2000, by amateur paleontologist Maarten van Dinther, who donated it to the museum.
 This geological formation is the namesake of the Maastrichtian stage, which was the last stage of the Cretaceous period and the Mesozoic era.
 It is dated to around 66.8 to 66.7 million years old, less than a million years before the arrival of the asteroid that caused the Cretaceous–Paleogene extinction event, killed off all non-avian dinosaurs (and many other animals), and began the Cenozoic era.

-The genus name, Asteriornis, was constructed from ornis, the Greek word for bird, and from Asteria, a titan from Greek mythology, who was associated with falling stars, and about whom there is a famous myth in which she transforms herself into a quail.
+The genus name, Asteriornis, was constructed from ornis, the Greek word for bird, and from Asteria, a Greek goddess who was associated with falling stars, and about whom there is a famous myth in which she transforms herself into a quail.
 The Asteri part of genus name thus alludes to the Chicxulub impactor (a "falling star"), and also alludes to quails which are members of the galloanserans.
 The species name A. maastrichtensis is named after the Maastricht Formation.
 The researchers who discovered and described the fossil gave Asteriornis the nickname "Wonderchicken", which was picked up by various news outlets.